 This is why SalesLoft allows you to make calls directly in our platform.
 Seamlessly work through a series of phone calls, record them for training purposes, and log all of your information from one substantial dialer.

 SalesLoft’s dialer makes your sales calls a breeze.
-Completing a call is as simple as hitting the “Call” button in the dialer, having a conversation with the person on the other end, and hanging up.
+Making a call is as simple as hitting the “Call” button in the dialer, having a conversation with the person on the other end, and hanging up.
 Still, there are additional tools within the dialer that can contribute to your overall efficiency.

 In this article you will learn how to place calls with the SalesLoft Dialer and the additional features the dialer offers, including:

-- Accessing the Dialer Within SalesLoft
+- Access the Dialer Within SalesLoft

-- Making a Call Using Pass Through
+- Make a Call Using Pass Through

-- Making a Call Using LocalDial
+- Make a Call Using LocalDial

-- Dropping a Voicemail
+- Drop a Voicemail

 - Logging a Call